hazelcast/hazelcast-client-protocol/README.md

 * `OUTPUT_DIRECTORY` is the output directory for the generated codecs relative to the `ROOT_DIRECTORY`.
 If left empty, this will be inferred from the selected `LANGUAGE`.

+* `NAMESPACE` is the namespace for the generated codecs.
+If left empty, this will be inferred from the selected `LANGUAGE`.

 If you want to generate java codecs into your development repo, and let's assume your local hazelcast git repo is at `~/git/hazelcast/` then you can call,